 Many zoos in the world carry displays with giant tortoises, and although commonly Galapagos tortoises are eagerly showcased, there are more Aldabra tortoises found in captive environments.
 While these displays could spark the interest in exploring a particular destination, nothing is better than seeing a giant tortoise in its true natural habitat.

-World explorers can explore the Galapagos Islands on board Yacht Isabela II with capacity for just 40 guests.
-There are three itineraries that explore the different corners of the archipelago, and all options give you the chance of seeing Galapagos giant tortoises.
+World explorers can explore the Galapagos Islands onboard Yacht Isabela II with capacity for just 40 guests.
+There are three itineraries that explore the different corners of the archipelago, and all options give you the chance of seeing Galapagos giant tortoises as well as many other of the iconic BIG15 species of the archipelago.